lsahi/OTM/README.md

 _Maid Bot or something based on their own match system_ -> Result based on the whole match.
 The player will not treat it as a formal match so they may can't do their best.
 (Even the player meets a map whose type is not for the player, or even the map itself not fit for the tournaments) \
 _elo_ (a system running in China for OCL series) -> Collects match results from tournaments and heads-up match, and caculate a single result.
 It gives chances for skilled players in tournaments to get deeloed.
 Another problem is the system only work for Chinese that many derankers derankers accross the world get rid of the monitor.

+## Target
+To improve the tournament environment
+To prevent players fucked by fucking derankers
+To serve for the coming BFC(or something)

+## Output
+A judge system by mod/skill, by tournament results, by best performances.
+An auto-matching system.

 ## Design

 WIP (gugu)